zoekrauss/zoekrauss.github.io/index.md

 I'm starting to think about postdoc opportunities-- feel free to reach out!

 ## News and Updates
+__August 2023:__ Our paper on building commercial cloud resources for seismology workflows was published in [Seismica](https://seismica.library.mcgill.ca/article/view/979)!

 __April 2023:__ I traveled to Puerto Rico to present our work on building cloud computing resources for seismology at the SSA 2023 Meeting.
 Check out the [GitHub for this work](https://github.com/Denolle-Lab/seismicloud/tree/main) for more details!